-There is a keen debate about how useful consumer confidence data actually are.
+There is a keen debate about how useful consumer confidence data actually is.
 A Federal Reserve Bank of St Louis study found the figures closely tracked the strength of the economy at the time of the survey.
-It said that an economist “trapped on a desert island” with only consumer confidence data for company would have a good idea about the general strength of an economy.
+It said that an economist trapped on a desert island with only consumer confidence data for company would have a good idea about the general strength of an economy.

 …weaker on future forecasts

 A Richmond Fed study agreed surveys were useful for tracking the business cycle but of less value for forecasting consumer spending.
-Meanwhile, research for the Philadelphia Fed concluded that indices of consumer confidence were not of significant value in forecasting consumer spending.
-In fact, in some cases, it said they made the forecasts significantly worse.
+Meanwhile, research for the Philadelphia Fed concluded that indices of consumer confidence were not very useful when forecasting consumer spending.
+In fact, it said, in some cases they made the forecasts significantly worse.

 Don’t worry, be happy

 However, a rise in consumer confidence along with improvements in other economic data are typically seen as a sign that the economy is doing well.